videni/blade-filters/README.md

 You may not need this if you just want to add [simple custom filters](#add-simple-custom-filter).

-The provided `StaticMacroableFilterProvider` class allows you to hook static methods and `Laravel Macroable` as Blade filters. usually, you don't need to add a `static macroable` class like  `\Illuminate\Support\Str` and `\Pine\BladeFilters\BladeFilters`, but it may be helpful, if you want to support other third party utilities class.
+The provided `StaticMacroableFilterProvider` class allows you to hook static methods and `Laravel Macroable` as Blade filters. usually, you don't need to add a `static macroable` class like  `\Illuminate\Support\Str` and `\Pine\BladeFilters\BladeFilters`, you can use `StaticMacroableFilterProvider` directly, if you want to support other third party utilities class. for example,

 ```
 $registry = new BladeFilterProviderRegistry();